 Throughout the exam, it is crucial to maintain the patient’s dignity and minimise exposure where necessary.
 For example, when examining the left breast, cover the right breast with a blanket.
 Once breast palpation is concluded, the remainder of the examination can be completed with the patient wearing a hospital gown.

 Use the ventral aspect of the flats of your middle three fingers in palpation as these are the most sensitive.

-In a similar manner to above, palpate deep to the nipple/areola region itself.
+In a similar manner to above, palpate the areola.
 Then attempt to express discharge if possible by asking the patient to gently hold their nipple whilst you massage the breast towards the nipple.
 In the context of the history, it is important to appreciate whether the discharge is spontaneous or expressible, its colour, consistency, amount, duration and whether or not it is blood-stained (microscopic blood can be assessed with urine-testing sticks).